ImKyleJK/pancake-simulator/README.md

 # Pancake Simulator
 ## The Best Pancake Game You've Ever Played
+Made during the 24-hour HackFSU hack-a-thon at Florida State University in 2014 in collaboration with Nicholas Madariaga.
+To win, progress through the levels, defeat the mini-boss, and reach the last level to defeat the Evil Waffle.

 Controls    | Keys
 ----------- | ----------
 Start       | Space Bar